lcsdeveloper/javaScriptCodes/README.md

 #### Rest and Spread
   * Rest
   * Spread
-> This is a topic which I will come back in the future to understaning it better
+> This is a topic which I will come back in the future to understaning it better.

 #### Destructuring
   * Simple destructuring
-> this was a topic which I will study better once i get deeper to Objects
+> this was a topic which I will study better once i get deeper to Objects.

+#### Objects
+  * Simple objects
+> This is the next topic which I am going to Study.